Okilele-newbie/shoutbox/README.md

   - cross-origin content as  the CouchDb server has its own IP.
 Browsers don't like !
 In order to fix this:
-  - Chrome/Opera: Just allow blocked content when prompted.
+  - Chrome/Opera: Just allow blocked content if prompted.
   - Firefox: Allowing mixed content is easy in about:config parameters.
 It should be the same for Cors with the content.cors.disable parameter but this doesn't work ...
   - IE/Edge : Does not work, I did not investigate
 So, at least for those tests, please use Chrome or Opera (same engine).